In conversation with your environment

 Maybe you want to build an addition to your house, organize a festival or get started on a neighborhood playground.
 If so, it is a good idea to let your neighborhood know in advance.
 Often these are your neighbors (local residents).
 But they can also be interest groups, such as a nature association or a residents' group.

-Neighbors would love to hear about your plans
+Neighbors love to hear about your plans

 People who will be affected by your plan generally like it if you inform them about the plan yourself and do not have to read in the newspaper that there is a permit application.
 Perhaps you can take their wishes and interests into account.
 Or cooperation may be possible.
-Besides being good to have a pleasant relationship with neighbors, there is a good chance that there will be no formal objections to your plan if you are in conversation with neighbors about your plan.
+In addition to being good to have a pleasant relationship with neighbors, there is a good chance that there will be no formal objections to your plan if you are in discussion with neighbors about your plan.
 Exactly who your neighbors are cannot always be told.
 The important thing is to do your best to involve the people and organizations that may have an interest in your plan.

 Plans that fall within the environmental plan or do not require a permit